 Danny Orlando, a manager in the ENERGY STAR program at the US EPA, walks the talk.
-He's been steadily improving the energy efficiency of his home over the past couple of decades and also monitoring his energy use data.
-The graph below tells the story.
+He’s been steadily improving the energy efficiency of his home over the past couple of decades and also monitoring his energy use data.
+The graph above tells the story.

 The heart of the chart are the data showing his electricity consumption, the red columns.
 From 1994 to 2015, he recorded the kilowatt-hours (kWh) he got billed for each month and created the graph.
 Then he showed when energy-saving (or using, in the case of the teenager) events occurred — new HVAC, windows, insulation… He also had the spreadsheet fit the data to a line (the yellow one), which makes it easier to see the reduction in his electricity consumption over the 21 years shown here.